Red nose pit bulls have unique and interesting characteristics. Know more about this intelligent breed, it’s origin and temperament.

 Did You Know?

-The origins of the red nose pit bull can be traced back to Ireland.
-In fact, this breed of dog is said to be a descendent of the strain of Old Family Red Nose (OFRN).
-The red nose pit bull is a result of close inbreeding of the ‘Old Family’ strain of pit bulls in the mid-1800s.
+The origins of the Red Nose Pitbull are traced back to Ireland possibly descendants of the strain of Old Family Red Nose (OFRN).
+The Red Nose Pitbull is a result of close inbreeding of the ‘Old Family’ strain of pit bulls in the mid-1800s.
 They found their way to America mainly via Irish immigrants.
 The breed quickly gained popularity because of its tenacity and accompanying strength.
-Later, they were used as fighting dogs, mainly because of their gameness and aggression towards other dogs.
-These dogs have been bred with various strains ever since.
-Purebred red nose pit bulls are much sought after because they are very rare, and efforts have been made to preserve the ‘Old Family’ strain.
+Their agility and athleticism made them tools for blood sport.
+Purebred Red Nose Pitbulls are sought after because they are very rare.

 Handling and Training